 Broadly, the University policy is that any research that involves animals or people must have prior approval from the relevant REC; failure to obtain approval prior to the work starting is a disciplinary offence.
-(Under no circumstances can ethics approval be granted retrospectively.)
 Further details are contained in the UEA research ethics policy.

 All applications to the CMP-REC are paper-based, using the CMP ethics checklist (140Kb, PDF) and will be considered as rapidly as possible.
 Applications that are outside the scope of the Committee's expertise will be referred to another appropriate REC.
 (All animal research except for non-intrusive observation is handled by the Animal and Welfare Ethical Review Board(AWERB).
 All medical and allied research is handled by FMH-REC, which meets monthly.)